A snapshot overview of schools in Beijing that are considered (although not necessarily chosen) by English-speaking expat parents.

 Established by five English speaking embassies, nearly forty years ago.
-Accredited by the Council of American and International Schools abroad (CAISA) and the Council of International Schools (CIS) and regularly tipped up as one of the best international schools in Beijing.
+Accredited by the Council of International Schools (CIS) and the New England Association of Schools and Colleges.
+Regularly tipped up as one of the best international schools in Beijing.
 Since 2002, located on a huge campus in Shunyi complete with shiny new sports domes opened in 2013.

 Western Academy of Beijing (WAB) (pending)